 Don’t miss future posts!

 Another addition to my blog is a section on travel guides and tours of Toronto.
 I love showing people my hometown so it really made sense to offer that service to those visiting.
 Thanks to Anub from DreamsVoyager for the idea!

 Selling photos online

 People always ask me about my photos.
 While photography has been a hobby for a long time, it never really occurred to me to make anything out of it.
-As I’ve been looking at different ways to grow my blog, selling my photos seemed like a good fit.
+As I’ve looked at different ways to grow my blog, selling my photos seemed like a good fit.
 Again, having the fancy WordPress account has allowed me to include a plugin for selling photos.
-I currently have one uploaded there as I’m still trying to work out the kinks.
+I now have one uploaded there as I’m still trying to work out the kinks.

 If you’ve wondered what that section is on my blog, now you know.
 It’s still a work in progress and I hope to have all the kinks worked out shortly.
 Plus, I invested in a new camera that will allow me to take fantastic photos that I can sell.
 Do you like this idea?

 2017 has been a great year for travel.
 Here is a little breakdown of where I’ve been: